 Joint implementations (JI) is a mechanism in the Kyoto Protocol – the first international protocol on climate change from 1997.
 It allowed countries to buy emission rights by financing projects that reduce greenhouse gas emissions elsewhere.
 Usually, it was an industrialised nation that financed environmental projects in developing countries.
 The Kyoto protocol expired on the 31st of December 2020.

 The Kyoto protocol

 The Kyoto protocol is a part of the UNFCCC – United Nations Framework Convention on Climate Change – created in 1992.
-This deal was the first international initiative to reduce greenhouse gas emissions.
-UNFCCC decided that the industrial countries should take a greater responsibility for greenhouse gas reductions.
-This since they are the most responsible for creating them in the first place.
+The deal was the first international initiative to reduce greenhouse gas emissions.
+It builds on the idea that industrialised countries should take greater responsibility for greenhouse gas reductions, as their industries are the most significant cause of climate change.

-In 1994 the UN stated that the global initiatives created with UNFCCC, was not enough to fight climate change.
+In 1994 the UN stated that the global initiatives created by UNFCCC were insufficient to fight climate change.
 Therefore, they organised an environmental meeting in Kyoto, Japan.
-This resulted in the Kyoto protocol and the mechanism joint implementation.
+The gathering resulted in the Kyoto protocol and the mechanism of joint implementation.

-Joint implementation is one out of three flexible mechanisms within the Kyoto protocol.
+Joint implementation is one of three flexible mechanisms within the Kyoto protocol.
 The other mechanisms are the clean development mechanism and the emission trading.
-These are market-based approaches that aim to be cost-effective for all.
-Regardless of what a nation’s economy might look like.
-The aim is also to enable a more fair distribution of green technology.
+These market-based approaches aim to be cost-effective for all, regardless of the state of any nation’s economy.
+The aim is also to facilitate a fairer distribution of green technology.